 Unlike our social relationships, networking in the civilian world should be viewed in an intentional and strategic way.
-If you approach networking as a focused meeting of your target audience in an authentic way in order to nurture mutually beneficial professional relationships, then networking becomes a very valuable part of your transition, and civilian career.
-After all, you never know who you are about to meet – that new contact could be the key that unlocks your future!
+If you approach networking as a focused meeting of your target audience in an authentic way in order to nurture mutually beneficial professional relationships, then networking becomes a very valuable part of your transition and civilian career.
+After all, you never know who you are about to meet; that new contact could be the key that unlocks your future.

 Here are a few of the reasons people dislike networking and how to overcome them:

-1. Fear of rejection
+1. Fear of Rejection

 It's natural to view networking as making yourself vulnerable to a complete outsider.
 Approaching a stranger brings up our insecurities and fears of rejection and criticism.
 What if they walk away or reject my email?
 Will they laugh at me or see me as weak?

 When someone approaches us to initiate a conversation, most of us will listen to what they say.
 If the initiator is genuine, it is very rare that a stranger will outright reject them.
 And even if they do, move on and shake the next hand or send the next email.
-You are going place, probably higher than that person if they have such a chip on their shoulder, so in the long run it is their loss.
+You are going places, probably higher than that person if they have such a chip on their shoulder, so in the long run, it is their loss.

-2. Being unprepared
+2. Being Unprepared

 Find them online and read their profiles to see what they have done and whether you can find any similar interests that you could use as an in.
-What recent milestones or successes you could use as icebreakers to start a conversation?
+What recent milestones or successes can you use as icebreakers to start a conversation?
 What have they done that you may want to try, such as a specific course, that you could ask their advice on?
 Have an idea of the topics you want to discuss and how you would like the conversation to go.

-3. Failing to follow up
+3. Failing to Follow Up